-Image 25 shows a wide-angle view of the SHENANDOAH in pans, tilts, overall, and ends back on Image 21, which was the select photograph.
+Image 25 shows a wide-angle view of the FIGUREHEAD Illusion in pans, tilts, overall, and ends back on Image 21, which was the select photograph.

-In order to represent this historical era of shipping in the Vineyard area, James had that growing creative urge to recreate this 19th century vision of a figurehead on the bow of a tall ship anchored in harbor, only this time with a real, live figure.
+In order to represent this historical era of shipping in the Vineyard area, James came to having a growing creative urge to recreate this 19th century vision of a figurehead on the bow of a tall ship anchored in harbor, only this time with a real, live figure.
 The only potential set back was being able to commandeer the only tall ship available, the SHENANDOAH.

 This 108-foot square topsail schooner was owned by Bob Douglas, from the Quaker Oats family.
 I needed his permission to use his vessel, and one day I came on board to find him at the helm and asked.
 I had been terribly nervous about being rejected, there being no other option, but I was elated when he gave me the go ahead.
 I can only guess that that my established reputation as a photographer in the area influenced his decision.

 The next nagging concern was how the real female figurehead was going to maintain a position at the bow without being tied up, which would have spoiled the purity of the photograph (Photoshop wasn’t an option yet, and is never an option in his photographic art).
 Again, there was elation in finding the bow sprit was long enough to hold her.

 The making of Figurehead required assistance of two small craft.
 One was to keep the schooner in position against the shifting current so the harbor landscape, I wanted, remained properly in the background.
 The other was to serve as the shooting platform.
 Also, an assistant to the muse, Ann, would hide in the bow in case something was needed.

 CUT to a clear blue shot of the SHENANDOAH in Vineyard Harbor.
 The CUT to other photographs taken of the FIGUREHEAD Illusion.